ritiksinha1/dgw_processor/README.md

 ## Extract Program Requirements From Degree Works Scribe Blocks

 ## Goal
 Degree Works (aka “DegreeWorks”) Scribe Blocks specify the requirements a student must meet to obtain an academic degree, major, minor, or concentration.
-Normally, they are used in conjuction with a student’s transcript to produce an audit report telling what requirements a student has already completed and what the student still needs in order to complete the requirements.
+Normally, they are used in conjunction with a student’s transcript to produce an audit report telling what requirements a student has already completed and what the student still needs in order to complete the requirements.
 Scribe Blocks provide (or _should_ provide) a definitive specification of requirements.
-The goal of this project is to extract program/degree requrements in a form that can serve as the basis for other applications, such as producing catalog descriptions for programs or course maps, and for institutional research.
+The goal of this project is to extract program/degree requirements in a form that can serve as the basis for other applications, such as producing catalog descriptions for programs or course maps, and for institutional research.
 An initial application for the project is to provide a mechanism for publicizing the academic programs for which a course can satisfy a requirement.

 ## Terminology
 - _Scribe Block_